tomtep01/SDTimer/README.md

 # SDTimer
-SDTimer, or Shutdown Timer
+SDTimer, a.k.a Shutdown Timer
-For this to work, please install [.NET Framework 4.8 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework).
+You need to install [.NET Framework 4.8 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework) to get all the dependencies this program needs.

 **You can freely fork and modify this repo + distributing it.**
 # Features